peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

  * Optionally, E+ (positive exponent) or E- (negative exponent) plus one or more digits specifying the exponent.

-The string can also be "-INF" , "-Infinity" , "Infinity" , "INF", quiet NaN ("qNaN") followed by any number of digits, or signaling NaN ("sNaN") followed by any number of digits, all in any combination of upper and lower case.
+The string can also be "-INF", "-Infinity" , "Infinity" , "INF", quiet NaN ("qNaN") followed by any number of digits, or signaling NaN ("sNaN") followed by any number of digits, all in any combination of upper and lower case.

 The format generally follows the definition in java.math.BigDecimal(), except that the digits must be ASCII digits ('0' through '9').